-- In addition to previous development and management experience, sponsors of previously approved AHP projects will be evaluated on: - i.
-AHP project milestones, including subsidy disbursement, project completion, and timely submission of compliance reporting; - ii.
-Event(s) of non-compliance, including type and frequency of event(s), timeliness of communication by sponsor, and remediation efforts; and, - iii.
-Progress toward meeting project commitments. - 3.
-Committed Financing - For projects in which the requested AHP subsidy is ≥50% of the total development cost, 100% of the remaining sources must be committed and evidenced.
-All other applicants must evidence committed permanent financing sources, exclusive of requested AHP, that total ≥50% of the total development cost. - Additionally: - i.
-For rental projects utilizing the 9% Low Income Housing Tax Credit (LIHTC), the member/sponsor must provide 1) evidence of an LIHTC award, and 2) a letter of interest or intent for the LIHTC equity. - ii.
-For rental projects utilizing the 4% LIHTC: the member/sponsor must provide 1) a bond issuing agency confirmation of intent to issue bonds, 2) an executed letter of interest or intent for the LIHTC equity, and 3) an executed letter of interest or intent to purchase the bonds or facilitate the sale of the bonds, or confirmation from the bond issuing agency that the bonds will be sold through a public offering.
+- For rental projects utilizing the 9% Federal Low Income Housing Tax Credit (LIHTC), the member/sponsor must provide 1) evidence of an 2020 or prior LIHTC award, and 2) a letter of interest or intent for the LIHTC equity.
+If these two items are not available as of the June 12 AHP application deadline, then they must be submitted by June 26, 2020; failing to do so will cause the application to be deemed ineligible and withdrawn from the 2020 competitive round.to the FHLBank Chicago within one calendar week of notification by the tax credit allocating agency of the LIHTC award. - For rental projects utilizing the 4% Federal LIHTC, the member/sponsor must provide a bond issuing agency confirmation of intent to issue bonds, 2) an executed letter of interest or intent for the LIHTC equity, and 3) an executed letter of interest or intent to purchase the bonds or facilitate the sale of the bonds, or confirmation from the bond issuing agency that the bonds will be sold through a public offering. - For rental projects not utilizing the 9% or 4% Federal LIHTC and for all owneroccupied projects, the member/sponsor must provide evidence of committed funding sources, exclusive of any requested AHP, that are ≥ 50% of the total development cost.
+For projects in which the requested AHP subsidy is ≥ 50% of the total development cost, 100% of the remaining funds must be committed and evidenced.
+For projects in which the requested AHP subsidy is ≥50% of the total development cost, 100% of the remaining sources must be committed and evidenced.
+All other applicants must evidence committed permanent financing sources, exclusive of requested AHP, that total ≥50% of the total development cost. - Additionally: - For rental projects utilizing the 9% Low Income Housing Tax Credit (LIHTC), the member/sponsor must provide 1) evidence of an LIHTC award, and 2) a letter of interest or intent for the LIHTC equity. - For rental projects utilizing the 4% LIHTC: the member/sponsor must provide1) a bond issuing agency confirmation of intent to issue bonds, 2) an executed letter of interest or intent for the LIHTC equity, and 3) an executed letter of interest or intent to purchase the bonds or facilitate the sale of the bonds, or confirmation from the bond issuing agency that the bonds will be sold through a public offering.